syncfusion-content/typescript-docs/TypeScript/Maps/Getting-Started.md

 # Getting Started

-* This section explains briefly about how to create Maps in your application with Typescript
+* This section explains briefly about how to create Maps in your application with TypeScript

 * You can learn how to configure Map with simple steps.
 In this example, you can learn how to configure USA population map with customized appearance and tooltip.